 - 2.1 Prior to admission, parents and children who have been offered places in the Nursery are invited to come to meet the Nursery staff and to be given some initial information including a Nursery hand book (containing important information about the nursery routines and the Early Years Foundation Stage) and the dates their children are due to start.
 At this meeting parents have the opportunity to ask questions and home visits are arranged.
 Families who cannot accommodate a home visit are invited to attend an induction meeting at the Nursery instead. - On accepting a place in the Nursery, parents are asked to complete a form stating whether their child has attended a previous setting and, if so, how the child settled in there.
 This helps the Nursery team decide the best start date for each child. - 2.2 We believe in settling in the Nursery children gradually, over a 2 week period.
 This ensures an adequate amount of support from the staff, allowing the children to adjust at their own pace. - Staff communicate with parents throughout the settling in period.
-Each child is different and the settling in process is designed to suit the child's needs, ensuring as smooth a transition as possible. - 2.3 Home visits and induction meetings - During the end of Summer term and beginning of Autumn term the Nursery teacher and Nursery Nurse conduct home visits for all children entering the Nursery, or arrange induction meetings at the school if the parents prefer.
+Each child is different and the settling in process is designed to suit the child's needs, ensuring as smooth a transition as possible. - For all in-year admissions (when applications are made for a place at other times during the school year), the induction process will be discussed with parents based on their child's needs and previous experience of an early years setting. - 2.3 Home visits and induction meetings - During the end of Summer term and beginning of Autumn term the Nursery teacher and Nursery Nurse conduct home visits for all children entering the Nursery, or arrange induction meetings at the school if the parents prefer.
 These meetings follow the same structure: completing paperwork, passing on information about the child's needs and interests and dealing with any further questions.
-Parents are required to provide proof of the child's date of birth, either a passport or birth certificate. - 2.4 Parents' Consultation Meetings Parents' Consultation Meetings are held during the year with the child's Key Person, the staff member (class teacher or Nursery Nurse) with particular responsibility for that child.
-The child's achievements and progress are shared at these meetings. - 2.5 We operate an open-door policy: parents are welcome to express any concerns they might have at drop-off and pick-up times and can make appointments to discuss them further outside normal consultation days if necessary.
+Parents are required to provide proof of the child's date of birth, either a passport or birth certificate. - 2.4 Parents' Consultation Meetings - Parents' Consultation Meetings are held during the year with the child's Key Person, the staff member (class teacher or Nursery Nurse) with particular responsibility for that child.
+The child's achievements and progress are shared at these meetings.

+2.5 We operate an open-door policy: parents are welcome to express any concerns they might have at drop-off and pick-up times and can make appointments to discuss them further outside normal consultation days if necessary.
 Curriculum details are published every half term on our website; weekly Curriculum letters are emailed every Friday.